 Native to the prairies of North America, wood grass (Sorghastrum nutans) is a tall, bunching, warm-season grass that is also used as feed for livestock.
-A popular ornamental grass, it works well as an upright backdrop in garden borders or as a main mass feature when creating a natural meadow or wildlife garden.
-The grass grows to be up to six-foot when in bloom, and the seedheads add a splash of yellow to orange color from late summer to early fall.
+A popular ornamental grass, it works well as an upright backdrop in garden borders, or as the main mass feature when creating a natural meadow or wildlife garden.
+The fast-growing grass grows to be up to 6-feet tall when in bloom, and the seed-heads add a splash of yellow-to-orange color from late summer to early fall.

 |Botanical Name||Sorghastrum nutans|

-|Mature Size||Up to 6 foot|
+|Mature Size||Up to 6 ft. tall|

-|Flower Color||Yellow to orange|
+|Flower Color||Yellow, orange|

-|Native Area||North American prairies|
+|Native Area||North America|

 Providing wood grass gets plenty of full sun, this could be an easy to grow, relatively low-maintenance addition to your garden.
 It adapts well to a variety of soils, and it can cope with dry conditions and even occasional flooding.
 This plant reseeds easily and needs minimal attention once established.

-The one thing that Indian Grass really does need to thrive is a sunny position.
+The one thing that wood grass really does need to thrive is a sunny position.
 Without full sun for much of the day, it won't perform to its best potential.
 Ideally, the grass should be exposed to around six hours of direct sun every day.

 This ornamental grass isn't particular about the type of soil it's planted in.
 Heavy clay and dry, infertile soils all still usually result in a good performance if the plant has access to the sun.